Background Processes and Their Impact

 Multitasking and System Responsiveness

-Background processes enable multitasking by managing resources and ensuring that multiple applications can run simultaneously.
+Background processes enable multitasking by managing resources so multiple applications can run simultaneously.
 However, excessive or poorly optimized background processes can lead to reduced system responsiveness.
 For instance, a system running resource-intensive background tasks may experience lag or delays when switching between applications.

 Battery Life and Energy Consumption